Nimbleway/challenge/CHALLENGE.md

 1. Using Nimble's Web API is **optional**, but very recommended to avoid being blocked by anti-bots.
 1. Using OpenAI's API is **optional**, but very recommended as it is today's leading provider of integration with LLMs.
+1. The examples showcase a CLI, but you can wrap the crawler in any way that you prefer such as a server etc.
 1. You may use any framework that helps interfacing with your script, such as CLI or server frameworks.
 1. You may use any framework useful for interacting with HTML, such as [BeautifulSoup](https://pypi.org/project/beautifulsoup4/#:~:text=Beautiful%20Soup%20is%20a%20library,and%20modifying%20the%20parse%20tree.).
 1. The solution must be general and not tailored to any specific site.
 1. You can use any programming language.
+We recommend either Python or Typescript.

 ## Grading

-As long as your end solution is working reasonably within the constraints above - it will be accepted.
+As long as your end solution is working reasonably well within the constraints above - it will be accepted.
 Well done!

 For the purpose of ranking, your solution will be graded according to the following metrics and guidelines:

 - Recall and precision of fetched data.
-- Bonus: Efficiency of solution.
+- **Bonus**: Efficiency of solution.
-- Bonus: Output is well structured e.g. CSV, JSON, XML
+- **Bonus**: Output is well structured e.g. CSV, JSON, XML

-## Hints

 ## Submission

+When you are ready to submit your solution, please send us an email at **challenge@nimbleway.com** from the email with which you've registered, and include either:

+- A link to a git repository containing your solution.
+Make sure it is public and/or visible to our judges.
+- An archive file such as a ZIP or RAR file containing the readable source code of your solution.

+In addition, enclosing a README file with instructions on how to run your solution will be appreciated.